Azure/ResourceModules/modules/recovery-services/vault/backup-fabric/protection-container/README.md

 | [`protectedItems`](#parameter-protecteditems) | array | Protected items to register in the container. |
 | [`sourceResourceId`](#parameter-sourceresourceid) | string | Resource ID of the target resource for the Protection Container. |

+### Parameter: `name`

+Name of the Azure Recovery Service Vault Protection Container.

+- Required: Yes
+- Type: string

+### Parameter: `recoveryVaultName`

+The name of the parent Azure Recovery Service Vault.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `backupManagementType`

 Backup management type to execute the current Protection Container job.

 - Required: No
 - Type: string
 - Default: `''`